alessandro-zomparelli/myfacemask/README.md

 MyFaceMask add-on has been created as initiative by WASP.
 It's a tool with the aim to guide the user in the process of creating MyFaceMask breathing masks: https://www.3dwasp.com/mascherina-stampata-3d-da-scansione-3d/

-In order to use correctly the add-on you should start working on the specific Blender file MyFaceMask.blend

 ### Italiano

 MyFaceMask add-on nasce su iniziativa di WASP per guidare l'utente nella procedura di adattamento della maskerina respiratoria MyFaceMask: https://www.3dwasp.com/mascherina-stampata-3d-da-scansione-3d/

-Per utilizzare correttamente la add-on è necessario lavorare all'interno del file di Blender MyFaceMask.blend

 ### Installazione: